mirromutth/mysql-action/README.md

     mysql root password: ${{ secrets.RootPassword }} # Required if "mysql user" is empty, default is empty.
 The root superuser password mysql user: 'developer' # Required if "mysql root password" is empty, default is empty.
 The superuser for the specified database.
 Can use secrets, too mysql password: ${{ secrets.DatabasePassword }} # Required if "mysql user" exists.
-The password for the "mysql user"
+The password for the "mysql user" authentication plugin: 'mysql_old_password' # Optional, default value is "mysql_native_password".
+This was the standard plugin in MySQL before 8.0 version.
 ```

 If want bind MySQL host port to 3306, please see [The Default MySQL](#the-default-mysql).